remondis-it/remap/README.md

 You can find this demo and the involved classes [here](src/test/java/com/remondis/remap/demo/DemoTest.java)

+## About ReMap

+ReMap is a library that simplifies conversion of objects field by field.
+It was developed to make conversion of database entities to DTOs (data transfer objects) easier.
+The use of ReMap makes converter classes and unit tests for converters obsolete: ReMap only needs a specification of what fields are to be mapped, but the amount of code that actually performs the assignments and transformations is minimized.
+Therefore the code that must be unit-tested is also minimized.

+ReMap maps a objects of a source to a destination type.
+As per default ReMap tries to map all fields from the source to the destination object if the fields have equal name and equal types or equal name and a mapper was registered to perform the type mapping. __Only differences between the source type and the target type must be specified when creating a mapper.__

 ## Great news

 ### Now mapping of Maps is supported